-Larry McAllister - DEQ

 Comment deadline is August 24, 2009

 All comments are due to DEQ by 5 p.m., August 24.
 DEQ cannot consider comments from any party received after the deadline for public comment.

 How will rules be adopted?

 DEQ will prepare a response to all comments received during the public hearings and comment period and may modify the proposed rules.
 DEQ plans to recommend that the Oregon Environmental Quality Commission (EQC) adopt the rules at the October 22-23, 2009 EQC meeting.
 DEQ will notify persons of the time and place for final EQC action if they submit comments during the hearings or comment period or request to be placed on DEQ’s mailing list for this rulemaking.